 Six-foot-five, platinum blonde hair down to his ass, and dark piercing eyes.
 He was a lead singer in one of his bands, did rhythm guitar and backup vocals in two others.
-Had the Fellowship of the Rings movie been out one year earlier, I would have said that he would give Legolas a run for his money.
+If the Fellowship of the Rings movie had been out one year earlier, I would have said that he would give Legolas a run for his money.

-Galen actually looks more like Haldir, but considerably taller, and he has Elrond's voice.
+Galen actually looks more like Haldir, but taller, and he has Elrond's voice.
 Elrond's stare.
 Elegant and cool, poised and formal, he wields a vocabulary that rivals mine, as well as an equally inquisitive mind.
 As we got to know each other, I discovered him to be just as passionate about his art as I am about mine.
 Potential union with him carried the seeds of the most storybook romance ever told: The Musician and the Dancer.

 27 years old

 I had always thought that the way super-swank, high-fallootin’ parties and people were portrayed in movies was overblown fantasy.
 Turns out it’s quite accurate.